Floquet Nonadiabatic Mixed Quantum-Classical Dynamics in Laser-Dressed Solid Systems: Results and discussions

 \subsection{Charge mobility simulations}

 By employing our FMD and FSH methods, we also simulate charge mobility in a short time under different periodic drivings in real space, as shown in Figs. \ref{fig:mobility_Hols} and \ref{fig:mobility_Peil}.
 Short-time charge mobility is essential for semiconductor devices or high-frequency electronics.
 For example, gallium nitride (GaN) high electron-mobility transistors have emerged as excellent power devices\cite{meneghesso2008reliability,meneghini2021gan}.
 Here, we simulate the dynamics of the mean square displacement $\langle r^2\rangle$ of the charge in real space, which is proportional to the charge mobility\cite{wang2010computational}.
-Different from last subsection, here we initialize the electronic population at the middle site in real space and take an average of $10,000$ trajectories for each dynamic result.
+Different from \ref{sec:population}, here we initialize the electronic population at the middle site in real space and take an average of $10,000$ trajectories for each dynamic result.

 For the Holstein model, we find that by adding Floquet drivings, short-time charge mobility can be enhanced with increasing the strength of the driving (see Fig. \ref{fig:mobility_Hols} (a)).
 When the driving frequency becomes sufficiently high, the system may fail to respond effectively to the rapid driving, resulting in charge mobility comparable to the condition without periodic drivings.
 In the Peierls model, we observe a similar trend to that in the Holstein model, as shown in Fig. \ref{fig:mobility_Peil}.
+These numerical results illustrate two key points: firstly, we can induce charge migration in solid materials by progressively increasing the light intensity; secondly, when the light intensity is fixed, it is essential to identify the optimal intensity (neither too high nor too low) to maximize charge mobility.